nilenso/ashoka-survey-web/README.md

 This app works with an OAuth Provider that you'll need to set up as well.
 You can clone it at http://github.com/c42/user-owner

-- Login as admin in the user-owner app
+- Login as super_admin in the user-owner app
 - Click on ***Add a new application***
 - The redirect uri would be `http://SURVEY_WEB_URL/auth/user_owner/callback` (`SURVEY_WEB_URL` is the URL where the survey-web app is hosted)
 - You will then have the Application ID and the Secret.